temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 <!--SNIPSTART money-transfer-project-template-go-workflow-->
 <!--SNIPEND-->

-In this case, the `TransferMoney` function accepts a value called `transferDetails` which is a data structure that holds the details the Workflow will use to perform the money transfer, which is defined in the file `shared.go`:
+In this case, the `MoneyTransfer` function accepts an `input` variable of the type `PaymentDetails` which is a data structure that holds the details the Workflow will use to perform the money transfer, which is defined in the file `shared.go`:

 <!--SNIPSTART money-transfer-project-template-go-transferdetails-->
 <!--SNIPEND-->

+It's a good practice to send a single, serializable data structure into a Workflow as its input, rather than multiple, separate input variables.

 The Workflow Definition then calls two Activities, `Withdraw` and `Deposit`.
 Activities are where you perform the business logic for your application.
 Like Workflows, you define Activities in Go by defining Go functions which receive a `context` and some input values.

-In this tutorial, the `withdraw` Activity takes in the details about the transfer and prints values to the screen:
+In this tutorial, the `withdraw` Activity takes in the details about the transfer and calls a service to process the withdrawal:

 <!--SNIPSTART money-transfer-project-template-go-activity-withdraw-->
 <!--SNIPEND-->

+If the transfer succeeded, the `Withdraw` function returns the confirmation.
+If it's unsuccessful, it returns an empty string and the error from the banking service.

+In this tutorial, the banking service simulates an external call.

 The `Deposit` function looks almost identical: